campb223/DSSA-5001-Assignment-1/README.md

 data as comments.
 Not only is this best practice, but you’ll be able to reference your analysis in detail in the future.
 The code is secondary to your thought process and insights about your findings.

+## Findings / Results
+I believe this was a great assignment.
+It gives us real world practice with data where you we need to group by, find sums, etc. In the past I've watched videos about Data Science and they indicate they're tasked with finding results of data within a few days.
+It's nice to see how easy/quick that can be when you:
+1. Have the necessary data
+2. Know the questions you need/want to answer.